 Lily Yumagulova has worked in government agencies, NGOs and media in Europe and North America in the fields of disaster risk reduction, community resilience, and climate change adaptation.
 In her work she emphasizes the value of bringing together academia, practitioners, policy makers, planners and media for reducing risk in communities.
-She holds degrees in Engineering (Emergency management) and an M.Sc. in Risk Analysis (King’s College London) and is currently completing her PhD in Resilience Planning at the University of British Columbia.
+She holds degrees in Engineering (Emergency management), an M.Sc. in Risk Analysis (King’s College London), and a PhD in Resilience Planning at the University of British Columbia.
 She is the Editor for HazNet.